Robert LeBoyer, Senior Vice President, Equity Research Analyst, Biotechnology, Noble Capital Markets, Inc.

 *Analyst certification and important disclosures included in the full report.
 NOTE: investment decisions should not be based upon the content of this research summary.
 Proper due diligence is required before making any investment decision.

-LOS ALTOS, Calif., Feb.
-20, 2025 (GLOBE NEWSWIRE) — Unicycive Therapeutics, Inc. (Nasdaq: UNCY), a clinical-stage biotechnology company developing therapies for patients with kidney disease, today announced the publication of preclinical data describing the benefits of combination treatment of oxylanthanum carbonate (OLC) and tenapanor on phosphate management in the American Society of Nephrology (ASN) journal, Kidney360.
+LOS ALTOS, Calif., July 24, 2025 (GLOBE NEWSWIRE) — Unicycive Therapeutics, Inc. (Nasdaq: UNCY), a clinical-stage biotechnology company developing therapies for patients with kidney disease (the “Company” or “Unicycive”), today announced the publication of pivotal trial data describing the safety and tolerability of oxylanthanum carbonate (OLC) in chronic kidney disease (CKD) patients on dialysis in the Clinical Journal of the American Society of Nephrology.

 Key Findings: